JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/accessibility.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.1/1.1.3/images/acc3.png" height="100">

 ## Eye-tracking software
 Follows the movements of the the eye to navigate a computer screen.
 Through calculations and infrared light reflected of the eye, its position is worked out on the screen.
+Useful for those without complex motormovements.
+However eye trackign software can still be inacurate.

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.1/1.1.3/images/acc4.png" height="100">